-Since first being indentified following the outbreak at the convention of the American Legion in Philadelphia in 1976 much work has gone into identifying what conditions favour the growth and proliferation of the bacteria in manmade water systems.
+Since first being identified following the outbreak at the convention of the American Legion in Philadelphia in 1976 much work has gone into identifying what conditions favour the growth and proliferation of the bacteria in man-made water systems.

 Only by fully complying with these actions can you safely discharge your duties.

 Should those responsible for these actions fail to discharge their duties correctly and an outbreak of Legionellosis occurs then they will be liable for prosecution.